 What Is a Urinary Tract Infection?

-Urinary Tract Infections (UTI), also called a bladder infection, are one of the most common infections in elderly people.
+Urinary Tract Infections (UTI), also called a bladder infection, are one of the most common infections in elderly people and are the most common infection in residents of long-term care facilities.

 The urinary tract includes the kidneys, ureters, bladder and urethra (the kidneys remove extra liquid and waste from the blood in the form of urine, the ureters carry the urine from the kidneys to the bladder, and the bladder stores the urine until it is emptied through the urethra) all working together to rid the body of urine.
 A UTI occurs when bacteria clings to the opening of the ureter and begins to multiply and spread.
 Women are more likely to get UTIs than men because their urethras are shorter than men’s.

 Older adults are more susceptible to UTI’s.
-The physical changes in aging individuals such as deteriorating bladder muscles, hormone changes, enlarged prostates, incontinence, catheter use and diabetes contribute to UTI occurrences as well as limited mobility resulting in poor hygiene practices.
+The physical changes in aging individuals such as deteriorating bladder muscles, hormone changes, enlarged prostates, incontinence, presence of a urinary catheter and diabetes contribute to UTI occurrences as well as limited mobility resulting in poor hygiene practices.

 Urinary Tract Infection Symptoms